 4] Use Microsoft Store Messenger App

-If you are facing this on the browser, you can install the app from Microsoft Store.
-It is a native app, will have fewer issues, and managing options will be easier as well.
+If you face this on the browser, you can install the app from Microsoft Store.
+It is a native app, will have fewer issues, and managing options will also be easier.

-It is always a good idea to check that the app is not being used somewhere else when opening it from Facebook or any other application.
+It is always a good idea to check that the app is not being used elsewhere when opening it from Facebook or any other application.

-I hope the post was useful, and you were able to resolve hardware access error when using Facebook Messenger in Windows 11/10 for video calls.
+I hope the post was useful and you were able to resolve hardware access errors when using Facebook Messenger in Windows 11/10 for video calls.